CartierPierre/shift-hackathon-nantes-2025/README.md

 ### Top 3

 🥇 **GenBoost**: A browser extension that makes any text on any website readable for dyslexic users!
+[Test now!](https://wikipedys.expo.app/)

 🥈 **Learn anything**: An assistant that creates personalized training courses and adapts the content to your preferences and skill level!